Akshith-AI/Google-Chrome-Built-in-AI-Challenge-2024/README.md

 # Installation & Setup
 1, Clone or Download the Repository to your local machine.

-2, Install the Gemani Nano API:
+2, Install the Gemini Nano API:

-    * If you don't already have the Gemani Nano API, you'll need to obtain it and add it to the server.js file.
+    * If you don't already have the Gemini Nano API, you'll need to obtain it and add it to the server.js file.
-    * Link to Gemani API (https://ai.google.dev/gemini-api/docs)
+    * Link to Gemini API (https://ai.google.dev/gemini-api/docs)
 3, Install Dependencies:

     * Navigate to the project folder in your terminal or command prompt.